Chandrikarani28/Capstone-VaxGaurds/README.md

 Manufacturer Analysis: Pfizer/BioNTech and Moderna had the highest number of reports, likely due to their major role in COVID-19 vaccinations.

 # Phase 2
 In Phase 2 of our project, we have conducted a thorough analysis of the data and eliminated redundancies identified during Phase 1.
 As a result, we have produced an updated data cleaning file, titled "Basic_cleaning&EDA.ipynb."
-Additionally, we have developed separate EDA ("*_EDA") and machine learning ("ML_*") notebooks for each vaccine, complemented by a dedicated file for the target variable, named "Top4Vaccine(Target variable).ipynb."
+Additionally, we have developed separate EDA (_EDA) and machine learning (ML_) notebooks for each vaccine, complemented by a dedicated file for the target variable, named "Top4Vaccine(Target variable).ipynb."
 Here is the link for cleaned csv files https://umbc.box.com/s/sl7mthzhw97dvg8hnjpsf4r3sr7xk0vb